SLATER, Gilbert

 ROYLE, Forbes

 ROYLE, John Forbes.
-Cawnpur (Kanpur) 10.5.1799 — Acton near London 2.1.1858.
+Cawnpore (Kanpur) 10.5.1799 — Acton near London 2.1.1858.
 British (Scottish) Physician, Botanist and Scientist in India.
-Son of Capt.
-William Henry Royle of E.I.C. and his wife Isabella, lost early his father.
-Educated at Edinburgh and Addiscombe, but soon left the military career and became Assistant Surgeon…
+Son of Captain William Henry Royle of E.I.C. and Isabella Forbes, lost early his father.
+Educated at Edinburgh and Addiscombe, but soon left the military career and became Assistant Surgeon in…

 Continue reading